dtran26/linear-todos/README.md

 - Check that you're authenticated with Linear (try creating an issue to trigger authentication)

 ### TODOs Not Detected
-- Check the `todoPatterns` setting to ensure your format is included
+- Make sure you're using the `TODO:` format in your comments
 - Make sure `autoHighlight` is enabled
 - Try refreshing with `Linear TODOs: Refresh TODOs`